onap/vnfrqts-requirements/docs/Chapter7.rst

 volumes and required processing.

 In the following sections, we provide options for encoding, serialization and data delivery.
-Agreements between Service Providers and VNF vendors shall determine which encoding, serialization and delivery method to use for particular data sets.
+Agreements between Service Providers and VNF providers shall determine which encoding, serialization and delivery method to use for particular data sets.
 The selected methods must be agreed to prior to the on-boarding of the VNF into ONAP design studio.